root-project/root/docbook/users-guide/GettingStarted.md

    -l : do not show the image logo (splash screen)
 ```

--   –bROOT session runs in batch mode, without graphics display.
+-   -bROOT session runs in batch mode, without graphics display.
 This
     mode is useful in case one does not want to set the DISPLAY or
     cannot do it for some reason.

--   –nusually, launching a ROOT session will execute a logon script and
+-   -nusually, launching a ROOT session will execute a logon script and
     quitting will execute a logoff script.
 This option prevents the
     execution of these two scripts.